 What is JoJo’s Bizarre Adventure?

 Hirohiko Araki (7 Jun 1960) is a mangaka and author of one of my favorite Japanese manga: JoJo’s Bizarre Adventure.
-The manga started in 1987 and continues nowadays, spanning 8 series for a total of 131 volumes, and counting.
+The manga started in 1987 and continues to this day, spanning 8 series with a total of 131 volumes, and counting.

-JoJo tells the adventures of the Joestar family and follows their struggles while fighting the core villain of the series, Dio Brando, and his legacy.
+JoJo tells the adventures of the Joestar family and follows their struggles against the series’ core villain, Dio Brando, and his legacy.

-The main characters in JoJo can generate spiritual entities, named Stands, who help their owners through superhuman abilities of various nature.
+The main characters in JoJo can generate spiritual entities, named Stands, which help their owners with various superhuman abilities.

 Volume 41 of the Italian version of JoJo’s Bizarre Adventure, Star Comics edition.